 She works with organizations in all sectors as a consultant on strategy and culture change, and as a facilitator of complex stakeholder engagements.
 Her work is informed by design thinking, system dynamics, and developmental psychology to help leaders create conditions for collective intelligence, agile performance, and transformative change.
 She is a Shadow Work coach who focuses on the positive potential in people and organizations—noticing and expanding what is working, and transforming obstacles and habits that block people's natural orientation towards creativity, growth, and health.

-She writes about business leadership, innovation, and sustainability for leading publications including strategy+business, Harvard Business Review, Chief Executive, The Hill, and the Academy of Management.
+She writes and speaks about leadership, innovation, and sustainability for publications including the Harvard Business Review, strategy+business, Chief Executive, The Hill, and the Academy of Management.

 Kate holds a PhD in Organization Studies from the MIT Sloan School of Management, an M.S. degree in Technology and Policy from the MIT Engineering Systems Division, an M.S. degree in Conscious Evolution from the Graduate Institute, and a B.S. in Biology from the Oakland University Honors College.